 Undergraduate students majoring in Chemistry or Biochemistry are welcome to apply to the submatriculation Master's program in Chemistry.
-The completed application, letters of recommendation, and submatriculation form should be submitted to the graduate office by the end of Fall semester your Junior year.
-You can apply online between October 1st and December 1st.
+The completed application, letters of recommendation, and submatriculation form should be submitted by December 1st of your Junior year.
+You can apply for submatriculation online between October 1st and December 1st.

 - Fill out a Graduate Application online and pay the $90 application fee.
 Required sections on the online application: Personal Information, Program Information, Undergraduate College/University, Additional Information, and a brief Personal Statement.
 Upload an unofficial transcript, resume, and if you wish, writing samples/research papers.
 Have three of your professors write recommendation letters for you using the links on the online application or by sending letters directly to the Chemistry Graduate Coordinator at email@example.com.
 At least one of the letters of recommendation must be from a faculty member in the Chemistry Graduate Group.

-- IMPORTANT: If you substitute a graduate course for one that you filled out on the Submatriculation form, YOU MUST fill out a new form and repeat the process, giving the Graduate Coordinator the updated copy.
+IMPORTANT: If you substitute a graduate course for one that you filled out on the Submatriculation form, YOU MUST fill out a new form and repeat the process.
 If courses are not showing up on your graduate transcript, you need to make sure the form you filled out is up to date.

 You need to do the following:

-- Take 6 credit units of graduate level courses and receive grades of "B" or better in each of them
+- Take 6 credit units of graduate level lecture courses and receive grades of "B" or better in each of them.
+Courses must be pre-approved by an Undergraduate Chair in Chemistry or Biochemistry

-- Take two c.u.'s of Chem 999 with your Research Advisor and receive grades of "B" or better
+- Take two c.u.'s of Chem 9999 (Independent Research) with your Research Advisor and receive grades of "B" or better

 - Write a thesis.
 Consult the Master's Style Guidebook for information on how to format your thesis, however disregard information about submitting your thesis to the Graduate Division.
 The Graduate Coordinator in Chemistry will handle submitting proper forms to the Graduate Division and a copy of your thesis to the library.